Team-Tritan/Reindeer-Discord-Bots/ReadMe.md

 4. Create a voice channel named 'Reindeer Pen'.
 5. Invite all the reindeer bots to your server.
 6. run `yarn install` or get yarn bozo
-7. run `yarn start`
+7. run `yarn dev` for nodemon or build & start (`yarn build`, `yarn start`)
-8. Send a message in any channel to have the reindeer join their channel and let them sit pretty!
-Ping them to give them a carrot! :p
+8. The reindeer search for their reindeer pen channel every minute, just make the channel and wait 60 seconds for them to join.
+Ping them to give them a carrot!
+Rudolph also now plays christmas music! :p

 ## License

 - Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)
   - You must give credit to the original author of the work, including a URI or hyperlink to the work, this Public license and a copyright notice.
   - Original author can request to remove any of their work even if it is in a public repository.
   - **Note, you are not allowed to remove the credit in the footer of the help emed if you self-host this bot.**

 ## Links:

 - Check out [Tritan Bot](https://tritan.gg/invite) please!
 - Author: [Dylan James](https://github.com/dylanjamesdev)
 - Support: [Tritan Development](https://discord.gg/http)